k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/17_batch_process_flow.md

-## **Batch Process Execution & Resiliency**
+## **Batch Process Execution and Resiliency**

-When executed asynchrounously (*async* flag set to *true*), the batch process inherits from the Jobs ability to transfer the process to a different node when a node is no longer active or no longer responding.
+When executed asynchrounously (*async* flag set to *true*), the batch process inherits from the Jobs the ability to transfer the process to a different node when a node is no longer active or no longer responding.

 This handover mechanism uses the [*hearbeats*](09_jobs_configuration.md#heartbeat) and [*keepalive*](09_jobs_configuration.md#keepalive) parameters defined within the node.id file.

 The next handling node picks up the batch process (via its associated job) and resumes its execution from the latest known recorded stage.

-Each Fabric node uses its Fabric built-in BatchProcessAPI and [Job Manager](02_jobs_flow_and_status.md#jobs-logic) classes to manage the Batch process through its different lifecycle stages, as defined in the illustrations above.
+Each Fabric node uses its Fabric built-in BatchProcessAPI and [Job Manager](02_jobs_flow_and_status.md#jobs-logic) classes to manage the Batch process through its different lifecycle stages, as defined in the above illustrations.